SpirosDR1/Qubex-PQC-Benchmark/README.md

 ---

 ## Core Architecture: The "Zero L1 Impact" Paradigm

+QUBEX Sentinel sits as a non-invasive interceptor layer between the Sequencer and the Batcher, ensuring PQC integrity without modifying the consensus logic.

 Integrating PQC directly on-chain inflates gas costs and state bloat to unsustainable levels.
 QUBEX solves this via a decoupled pre-batcher execution:

 1. Intercept: The middleware wraps the op-node (sequencer).